MicrosoftDocs/azure-docs/articles/iot-central/preview/tutorial-add-edge-as-leaf-device.md

 [!INCLUDE [iot-central-pnp-original](../../../includes/iot-central-pnp-original-note.md)]

-This tutorial shows you how to add and configure an Azure IoT Edge device to your Microsoft Azure IoT Central application.
-In this tutorial, we chose an IoT Edge enabled Linux VM from Azure Marketplace.
+This tutorial shows you how to add and configure an Azure IoT Edge device to your Azure IoT Central application.
+In this tutorial, we chose an IoT Edge-enabled Linux VM from Azure Marketplace.

 This tutorial is made up of two parts:

 * First, as an operator, you learn how to do cloud first provisioning of an IoT Edge device.
-* Then, you will learn how to do "device first" provisioning of an IoT Edge device.
+* Then, you learn how to do "device first" provisioning of an IoT Edge device.

 In this tutorial, you learn how to:

 > [!div class="checklist"]
 > * Add a new IoT Edge device
-> * Configure the IoT Edge device to help provision by using SAS Key
+> * Configure the IoT Edge device to help provision by using a shared access signature (SAS) key
 > * View dashboards and module health in IoT Central
 > * Send commands to a module running on the IoT Edge device
 > * Set properties on a module running on the IoT Edge device

 ## Prerequisites

 To complete this tutorial, you need an Azure IoT Central application.
-Follow this quickstart to [Create an Azure IoT Central application](./quick-deploy-iot-central.md).
+Follow [this quickstart to create an Azure IoT Central application](./quick-deploy-iot-central.md).

 ## Enable Azure IoT Edge enrollment group
 From the **Administration** page, enable SAS keys for Azure IoT Edge enrollment group.